Volunteer Care Projects with Children Overseas in Ghana

 Volunteering with Special Needs Children in Ghana

-While we have placements at homes specifically for mentally and physically disabled children, you may also find that there are some children with disabilities in the orphanages and other care placements sites as well.
+While we have placements at centres specifically for mentally and physically disabled children, you may also find that there are some children with disabilities in the centres and other care placements sites as well.

 In whichever volunteer Care Project in Ghana you find yourself, you need to be ready for a challenge.
 Many of the children are desperate for attention and there will undoubtedly be children present who have health problems and who need special attention due to disabilities.